sfidanza/arthur/no-game/readme.md

 # no-game

+## First-time deployment on a server or local

+The admin access code in the site is stored in a `.env` file that does not exist by default.
+Instead, the repository contains a `.env.sample` file that needs to be copied, renamed and edited to set the code expected on this specific environment.

 ## Running the code locally in dev mode

 In dev mode, the local code will be mapped inside the containers, so you can edit and debug locally: